 Lighting Addition & Upgrade

-Two new bits of lighting were added for this year.
-The first is a projector, the Nanlite Forza 60C with 19° and 36° spotlight attachment.
+Two new bits of lighting were added since last year.
+The first is a projector light, the Nanlite Forza 60C with 19° and 36° spotlight attachment.
 The projector lets us add some spot lighting, which we haven’t really had before.
 The projector also supports gobos, which are cutouts that project shapes, like window panes or tree branches.
 We can also shape the spot from round to rectangular and adjust the color from various temperatures of white to a full color spectrum.

 The second new light is kind of a combination upgrade/addition.
 We previously had two tube lights from GVM that were a little over a foot long.
 They were quite bright and had several effects, which we used in Instant Camera (cop car lights) and in Ripe for the Pickin’ (club/disco lights).
 For 2025, we secured a set of four Nanlite PavoTube II 15C 2-Foot RGBWW LED Tube Lights.
-That added two lights, but also gave us far more light from each tube.
-The light has roughly the same effects, too, so we’re not giving anything up there.
+I’ll probably retire the GVMs, but we’ll still have double the light count and they’re much brighter.
+These lights have roughly the same effects, too, so we’re not giving anything up there.
 The only advantage the old lights have is that they use replaceable NPF batteries whereas the new lights have a built-in rechargeable battery.

 You can see that we’ve settled on Nanlite for our recent lighting purchases.
-That started with our set of four Pavobulb 10C lights, which we also used for the club scenes of Ripe for the Pickin’ to supplement the disco lights.
-They were also used in the fire pit scene to simulating light from the fire.
+That started with our set of four Pavobulb 10C lights, which we also used for the club scenes of Ripe for the Pickin’ and for a flame effect at the fire pit scene.
 Having lights from the same manufacturer means being able to use one app to set and control the lights.
-Our GVM panels and tubes served us well, but they weren’t controllable remotely.
-And while GVM makes decent, affordable lighting, the Nanlite selections are a step up.
+Our GVM panels and tubes served us well, but they weren’t controllable remotely and they are a stop down in quality.

 Remote Monitoring Improvements